rh-ai-quickstart/ai-quickstart-contrib/PUBLISHING.md

 1. Branch and PR ai-quickstart-pub
    1. members have access to create new branches and submit pull requests
    2. create branch, make appropriate changes, PR
+   3. this step can be completed by quickstart owner, or pub team member

 2. Publication review steps complete
    1. double check readiness